 All ration compounds were not acting only through their effect on composition of digesta entering the abomasum, since after addition of the variable ration compounds to the basic ration in all cases duodenal passage rates of digesta and of dry matter were increased.
-From the increases in the duodenal passage rate of dry matter, when multiplied by 2 x 24, conclusions can be drawn regarding the digestion of the organic variable ration components, when compared with the amounts of dry matter ingested (Table 2).
+From the increases in the duodenal passage rate of dry matter, when multiplied by $2 \times 24$ , conclusions can be drawn regarding the digestion of the organic variable ration components, when compared with the amounts of dry matter ingested (Table 2).
 Besides, the three non-protein variable components induced an increase in duodenal passage rate of crude protein, probably by interference with microbial protein synthesis in the forestomachs, but possibly also by their effect on passage rate of digesta through and on retention time of digesta in the forestomachs and thus on the amount of protein degraded by fermentation in the forestomachs.
 In general, the dual factor effects, the interactive effects of two variable ration components, were of minor importance.
 When present, however, they were in general not attributable to their effect on digesta composition, but to an increased or decreased passage rate of digesta.
 The effect of the variable ration components on duodenal pepsin activity is discussed in Chapter 6.

 The effect of the variable ration compounds on volatile fatty acid concentrations, determined in samples removed from the ventral rumen sac, is shown in Table 9.
 The regression coefficients were calculated on the basis of the mean volatile fatty acid concentrations per sampling day.
 In this table, regression coefficients and y axis intercepts may be read as in Table 8.
-Significant increases in acetic acid, propionic acid and butyric acid concentrations were found after addition of soya protein to the basic ration, probably caused by a stimulating effect of soya protein on forestomach microbial activity.
-An increase in butyric acid concentration was also noticed after addition of maize starch, whereas addition of cellulose and maize starch caused a significant interactive decrease in butyric acid concentration.
+Significant increases in acetic acid, propionic acid and butyric acid concentrations were found after addition of soya protein to the basic ration, probably Table 9.

-Table 9.
 Single and dual factor effects of the variable components of the rations in Feeding Trial 2 (Table 2) on ruminal concentration of acetic acid (HAc), propionic acid (HPr), and butyric acid (HBu).
-For significances (two-tailed Student t{13}) see Methods (Section 3.2).
+For significances (two-tailed Student $t{13}$ ) see Methods (Section 3.2).
 Single and dual factor effects are coded binary.

-HAc mmol/kg HPr mmol/kg HBu mmo1/kg
+HAc mmo1/kg HPr mmol/kg HBu mmol/kg

 y axis in tercept

 47.00 18.78 7.16

 regression n coefficien ts

-0001 0010 0.89 4.58 1.23 2.18 0.07 0.98
+001 0.89 1.23 2.18 0.07

+010 4.58 2.18 0.98

-0100 1.81 0.13 -0.10
+0100 1.81 0.13

-1000 1.03 -0.36 1.00
+000 1.03 -0.36 -0.10 1.00

 0011 0.75 1.31 -0.17

-0101 0.64 0.21 0.20 -0.77
+101 0.64 0.21 0,20

-1001 -2.18 -0.93
+1001 -2,18 -0.93 -0.77

 0110 0.45 0.11 -0.07

 1010 1.00 0.93 0.12

 1100 -0.20 0.26 0.26

-SD 1.19 0.63 0.24
+D 1.19 0.63 0.24